Football Manager 2015: Reception

-Footbal Manager 2015 received "generally favourable reviews" according to media review aggregator website Metacritic.
+Football Manager 2015 received "generally favourable reviews" according to media review aggregator website Metacritic.
 Reviews were mostly positive, arguing that it is an improvement of its predecessor but criticised the game's new match engine, stating there are more defensive blunders than Football Manager 2014.
 There were also problems faced by many users that reduced the quality of the gameplay which even until now, still has not been improved.
 One of the most common algorithmic problem faced by people is the demand of first team players for first team chances.
 Some players complained about their first team appearance to be very limited even though they just signed for the team and the season just began.
 A new player that was signed recently asked for first team chances even though there are still many matches to be played yet.
 This algorithmic programming was a stumbling block for most customers as they have to either comply or sell that particular player.